vojtatom/vojtatom/README.md

 - [mail](mailto:hello@vojtatom.cz)

 ---

 <sup>
-FIT CTU students who want access to NI-CCC course repo, please message me on discord, I'll be happy to assist you thank you </sup>
+FIT CTU students who want access to <a href="https://ni-ccc.github.io">ni-ccc course repo at FIT CTU in Prague</a>, please message me on discord, I'll be happy to assist you, thank you </sup>